scriptituk/xfade-easing/README.md

 It also facilitates generic easing – see [Easing other filters](#easing-other-filters).

 The **custom ffmpeg** variant is fast and extensible with a simple C API.
-Installation involves a [few patches](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) to a single ffmpeg C source file, with no special library requirements.
+Installation involves a [few patches](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) to a single ffmpeg C source file, with no dependencies.
 The **custom expression** variant is convenient if somewhat clunky – see [Performance](#custom-expression-performance) – and runs on plain vanilla ffmpeg, but it doesn’t do CSS easing or complex transitions.

-At present extended transitions are limited to ported GL Transitions but more effects may be added downstream.
+At present extended transitions are limited to transpiled GL Transitions but more effects may be added downstream.
 Porting GL Transitions began as a proof of concept recreation which proved feasible.

 > [!NOTE]
-> **Coming next**
+> Coming next
-CLI script: multiple easings/transitions interspersed in input file list, for batch processing audio-visual media with varying transition effects
+> - CLI script: multiple easings/transitions interspersed in input file list, for batch processing audio-visual media with varying transition effects
-audio support for input videos
+> - audio support

 ## Example